 Set Up And Configure Your Server At Home

-Once you have the right hardware and connection and you’ve chosen your operating system, it’s time to set up your software.
+Once you have the right hardware and connection and choose your operating system, it’s time to set up your software.

-How this is done depends on what operating system you’re using.
-With Windows, you’ll want to install Internet Information Services (IIS) which is a web server add-on.
+How this is done depends on what operating system you’re using, whether an open source operating system or a proprietary one.
+With Windows, you’ll want to install Internet Information Services (IIS), a web server add-on.